Jigawa State

 The eighth largest state by population, residents of Jigawa State are predominantly of Hausa or Fulani background.
-The vast majority of residents of Jigawa State are Muslim, and is one of the twelve states in the country to be governed by Sharia law.
+The vast majority of the residents of Jigawa State are Muslim, and it is one of the twelve states in the country to be governed by Sharia law.
 Jigawa State is famous for the Dutsen Habude cave paintings in the town of Birnin Kudu, which have been dated back to the Neolithic period.
 The town of Hadejia (formerly Biram) is notable as being one of the traditional "seven true Hausa states".

 The Jigawa State economy remains largely dependent on agriculture.
 Due to state's semi-arid climate, outward migration by workers to neighboring states such as Kano State in search of off-season work is common.
 Scarcity of arable land within the state has become increasingly problematic in recent years, with arable farmland increasingly vulnerable to national disasters like flooding, which will become more prevalent due to climate change.
 As a result, tensions between farmers and nomadic Fulani herdsmen over arable land have turned violent in recent years.

+Geography

 Location

-Jigawa State is one of thirty-six states that constitute Federal Republic of Nigeria.
-It is situated in the northwestern part of the country between latitudes 11.00°N to 13.00°N and longitudes 8.00°E to 10.15°E. Kano State and Katsina State border Jigawa to the west, Bauchi State to the east and Yobe State to the northeast.
-To the north, Jigawa shares an international border with Zinder Region in The Republic of Niger, which is a unique opportunity for cross-border trading activities.
-The government readily took advantage of this by initiating and establishing a free trade zone at the border town of Maigatari in Niger.
+Jigawa State is one of thirty-six states that constitute the Federal Republic of Nigeria.
+It is situated in the northwestern part of the country between latitudes 11.00°N to 13.00°N and longitudes 8.00°E to 10.15°E. Jigawa State borders Kano State for 355 km (221 miles) and Katsina State for 164 km (102 miles) to the west, Bauchi State to the east and Yobe State for 193 km (120 miles) to the northeast.
+To the north, Jigawa shares an international border with Zinder Region in The Republic of Niger for 70 km, which is a unique opportunity for cross-border trading activities.
+The Nigerian government readily took advantage of this by initiating and establishing a free trade zone at the town of Maigatari on the border with Niger.

+Climate

+Jigawa has a yearly average temperature of 31.23 °C (88.21 °F) and it is 1.77% higher than Nigeria's averages.